Improving your physical health for retirement

 - Aids with regaining once lost abilities to perform activities of daily living

 Tips to get active

-The Public Health Agency of Canada along with the Canadian Society for Exercise Physiology (CSEP) developed ‘tips to get active’ to aid the public in incorporating evidence based tips to get healthy exercise back into our lives.
+The Public Health Agency of Canada along with the Canadian Society for Exercise Physiology (CSEP) developed ‘tips to get active’ to aid the public in incorporating evidence-based tips to get healthy exercise back into our lives.
 They have 3 basic tips:

 - Be active at least 2.5 hours a week at a moderate to vigorous aerobic intensity.
-This means the body needs 30-60 minutes of physical activity most days.
+This means the body needs 30-60 minutes of physical activity on most days.
 Minutes count so add it all up.
-For example parking further away and walking briskly for 10 minutes to your destination.
+For example, parking further away and walking briskly for 10 minutes to your destination.
 There 10 minutes and back 10 minutes, you already have 20 minutes.

 - Become stronger by adding activities that target your muscles and bones two or more days per week.

 - Start slowly with easy stretching and move frequently.

 The best exercise routines will incorporate elements of endurance, flexibility, strength, and balance.

 - Endurance is about participating in continuous activities that make you feel warm and breathe deeply.
 Some examples include walking the stairs in your house or apartment, vacuuming, playing with the grandkids.